-What is the Best Tea for a UTI?
+The Best Tea for a UTI?
+Spoiler Alert: It’s Yaupon Tea! 🍃

 1. Yaupon Tea

-Yaupon is the only naturally caffeinated plant native to North America.
-This herbal remedy has unique properties that traditional teas lack.
-One of these benefits is theobromine, which you may know better in association with chocolate.
-It’s the compound that makes you feel better when you eat it.
+Say hello to Yaupon, the superstar of our tea collection!
+Yaupon is the only naturally caffeinated plant native to North America, and it’s loaded with unique properties that traditional teas just can’t match.
+Think of it as your secret weapon for UTI relief.
+Here’s why: One of these benefits is theobromine, which you may know better in association with chocolate– it’s the compound that makes you feel better when you eat it.
 It helps elevate your mood and boost your focus and attention.
 When combined with the caffeine in yaupon, there is a synergistic effect on these benefits, reducing stress that can aggravate a urinary tract infection.

 Benefits: